tristanpendergrass/supreme-couscous/README.md

 # Roadmap

 Improve look and feel of simple moves
-[ ] Support multiple moves per ally, randomly chosen
+[x] Support multiple moves per ally
+[ ] Randomly choose between moves
 [ ] Allow inputs to be shown that aren't part of recipe [ ] Change recipes to approximately match simple CSD foods [ ] Inputs should be disabled after being selected once